giorgk/Mantis/README.md

 Next repeat *number of wells* times the well breakthrough curve which is consist of *number of time steps* numbers separated by space.

 For both files input and outpus the separation character is the space.

+To terminate the program one way is to copy a file with name **MantisServer.quit**.
+The file can be empty